How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

 Your business needs an email list.
 Even as TikTok and other platforms rise, email marketing remains the most robust marketing asset you can develop.

-Yes, it takes more effort to create lead magnets and promote them.
+Yes, it takes more effort to create and promote lead magnets.
 However, it is well worth it.
 According to Campaign Monitor., “the ROI for email marketing can be as high as 4400%.”

 Want that “free” word of mouth traffic from other people?
 That’s a long-term marketing result.
 You can passively wait for this to happen by putting all of your efforts in creating a remarkable brand.